 To use oil pulling, follow these steps:

-After brushing your teeth, and while on empty stomach, place 10 ml of sesame oil into your mouth.
+After brushing your teeth, on an empty stomach, place 10 ml of sesame oil into your mouth.

 Hold the oil in your mouth for a few minutes.

 Swish your mouth thoroughly with the oil, before spitting it out.
-A white spit indicates that you have done the procedure correctly.
+White sputum indicates that you have done the procedure correctly.

 – Oil pulling is not recommended for children under 5 years of age

 – Use only 5 ml of oil for children above 5 years of age

 – Do not gargle and do not swallow.
 However, more importantly, do not worry if you do swallow some oil.
 Sesame oil is edible.
 When swallowed, it is either digested or excreted naturally.